PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Abstract

 \section{Abstract}

-{ Cosmological simulations play a key role in modern cosmology as they are routinely used to analyse and interpret observational data.
-In this paper we present the largest full N-body simulation to date with local primordial non-Gaussianities (l-PNG), the \textsc{PNG-UNIT}.
-This simulation has been designed to study the clustering of cosmological tracers in the presence of local PNG.
-Tracks the evolution of $4096^3$ particles within a periodic box with $L_{\rm box} = 1 \; h^{-1}\,{\rm Gpc}$, leading to a mass resolution of $m_{p} = 1.24\times 10^{9}\; h^{-1}\,M_\odot$.
-This is enough to resolve galaxies targeted by stage-IV spectroscopic surveys. \textsc{PNG-UNIT} has \textit{Fixed} initial conditions whose phases are also \textit{Matched} to the pre-existing \textsc{UNIT} simulation.
-These two features in the simulations reduce our uncertainty significantly so we use 100 \textsc{FastPM} mocks to estimate this reduction.
-The amplitude of the non-Gaussianities used to set the initial conditions of this new simulation is $f_{\rm NL}^{\rm local} = 100$.
-In this first study, we use mass selected dark matter haloes from the \textsc{PNG-UNIT} simulation to constrain the local PNG parameters.
-PNG induce a scale dependent bias, parameterised through \bp or $p$, which might depend on the type of cosmological tracer.
-Those cases when $p=1$ are referred to as the {\it universality relation}.
-We measure $p$ as a function of the halo mass.
-Haloes with masses between $1\times 10^{12}$ and $2\times 10^{13} \, h^{-1} M_\odot$ are well described by the {\it universality relation}.
-For haloes with masses between $2\times 10^{10}$ and $1\times 10^{12} \, h^{-1} M_\odot$ we find that $p<1$ at $3\sigma$.
-Combining all the mass bins, we find $p$ consistent with a value of $0.955\pm0.013$, which is $3\sigma$ away from \textit{universality}, as low mass haloes are more numerous.
-We also study the effect of using priors on $p$ when constraining \fnl.
-Using the values we obtain for \bp as priors, we forecast that a DESI-like (stage-IV) survey will be able to constrain \fnl better than it the universality relation is assumed. }
+{This paper presents the \pngsim suite, which includes the largest full N-body simulation to date with local primordial non-Gaussianities (local PNG), the \textsc{PNG-UNIT}.
+The amplitude of the PNGs is given by $f_{\rm NL}^{local}=100$.
+The simulation follows the evolution of $4096^3$ particles in a periodic box with $L_{\rm box} = 1 \; h^{-1}\,{\rm Gpc}$, resulting in a mass resolution of $m_{p} = 1.24\times 10^{9}\; h^{-1}\,M_\odot$, enough to finely resolve the galaxies targeted by stage-IV spectroscopic surveys.
+The \textsc{PNG-UNIT} has fixed initial conditions with phases also matching the pre-existing \textsc{UNIT} simulation with Gaussian initial conditions.
+The fixed and matched initial conditions reduce the simulation uncertainty significantly.
+In this first study of the \pngsim, we measure the PNG response parameter, $p$, as a function of the halo mass. halos with masses between $1\times 10^{12}$ and $5\times 10^{13} \, h^{-1} M_\odot$ are well described by the universality relation, given by $p=1$.
+For halos with masses between $2\times 10^{10}$ and $1\times 10^{12} \, h^{-1} M_\odot$ we find that $p<1$, at a significance between $1.5$ and $3.1\sigma$.
+Combining all the halos between $2\times 10^{10}$ and $5\times 10^{13} \, h^{-1} M_\odot$, we find $p$ consistent with a value of $0.955\pm0.013$, which is $3\sigma$ away from the universality relation.
+We demonstrate that these findings are robust to mass resolution, scale cuts and uncertainty estimation.
+We also compare our measurements to separate universe simulations, finding that the \pngsim constraints outperform the former for the setup considered.
+Using a prior on $p$ as tight as the one reported here for DESI-like forecast can result in \fnl constraints comparable to fixing $p$.
+At the same time, fixing $p$ to a wrong value $(p=1)$ may result in up to $2\sigma$ biases on \fnl. } \keywords{ Cosmology -- large-scale structure of Universe -- Methods: numerical }